davidcarboni/scloud/README.md

 This repo contains a set of AWS CDK patterns packaged as functions so you can put serverless architectures together with a few function calls.
 The aim is to make it easy to put together typical infrastructure building blocks that can be reused (and/or tweaked) across projects.

 The name 'scloud' means 'simple cloud', but could equally mean other things.
-These patterns are designed to be basic and not finely configurable, on the basis that keeping things standad, simple, even a bit stupid (you can decide fo yourself what the S in Scloud stands for) is a good way to get things done and get on with life.
+These patterns are designed to be basic and not finely configurable, on the basis that keeping things standad, simple, even a bit stupid (you can decide for yourself what the S in Scloud stands for) is a good way to get things done and get on with life.

 ## Github secrets and variables